AMI-NTBU/Multi-threaded-downloader/README.md

 ```json
 "mt-downloader": "AMI-NTBU/Multi-threaded-downloader#wip/webos"
 ```

-## .mtd file
-Once the download starts the library will create a file with a **.mtd** extension.
-This file contains some meta information related to the download and is a little bigger *(around 10kb)* than the original download size.
-The **.mtd** file can be used later to restart downloads from where the last byte that was downloaded.
-After the download is completed the downloader will truncate the file to remove that meta data.

 ## New-Downloads
 When you want to start a new download you just need to provide a download url and a download path and call the ```startSingle()``` method.